Research.

 PhD

-Building on data gathered during my Honours project, my PhD project will transform V1 into a digital typography system in close consultation with pilots to enhance the intelligibility of electronic documentation available in EFBs when used during routine and abnormal situations.
+Building on data gathered during my Honours project, my PhD project will transform V1 into a digital typography system in close consultation with pilots to enhance the intelligibility of electronic documentation available in Electronic Flight Bags (EFBs) when used during routine and abnormal situations.

 Addressing a chronic underrepresentation of research into digital typography is particularly important within the flight deck environment, as there is a strong shift towards total reliance on electronic media in the near future.
 In this context, the “human factor” is central to the research, as V1 will be designed with pilots, rather than for them.